yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

 8. Minimize the RDP Window for **SQL0**.

-9. Again using `ADVM` as a jump box, open a Remote Desktop session to SQL1 using the private IP address **10.0.1.11**.
+9. Again, using `ADVM` as a jump box, open a Remote Desktop session to SQL1 using the private IP address **10.0.1.11**.

     ![On the Windows Security login page, the contoso\\demouser credentials are called out.](images/Hands-onlabstep-bystep-BuildingaresilientIaaSarchitectureimages/media/image82.png "Windows Security login page")
     >**Note**: Use `ADVM` as a jump box to connect to SQL1 on the private IP Address.